awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 Persistent options, such as the TDE option for Microsoft SQL Server transparent data encryption \(TDE\), cannot be removed from an option group while DB instances are associated with the option group\.
 You must disassociate all DB instances from the option group before a persistent option can be removed from the option group\.
 When you restore or perform a point\-in\-time restore from a DB snapshot, if the option group associated with that DB snapshot contains a persistent option, you can only associate the restored DB instance with that option group\.

-Permanent options, such as the TDE option for Oracle Advanced Security TDE, can never be removed from an option group, and the option group cannot be disassociated from the DB instance\.
+Permanent options, such as the TDE option for Oracle Advanced Security TDE, can never be removed from an option group\.
+You can change the option group of a DB instance that is using the permanent option, but the option group associated with the DB instance must include the same permanent option\.
 When you restore or perform a point\-in\-time restore from a DB snapshot, if the option group associated with that DB snapshot contains a permanent option, you can only associate the restored DB instance with an option group with that permanent option\.

 ### VPC and Platform Considerations<a name="Overview.OptionGroups.Platform"></a>